sanger-cellular-informatics/Targeton-Designer/README.md

 }
 ```

 All available columns are indicated in the example above.
-Note that any columns with names missing in the user designer config file not be present in the output CSV files.
+Note that any columns with names missing in the user designer config file will not be present in the output CSV files.

 ##### 2.2.1.7 Using the designer config file to set command-line arguments

 Command-line arguments (`--dir`, `--fasta`, and `--primer3_params`) can, alternatively, be specified in the user designer config file.
-Note that, as no command line arguments are specified in `config/default_designer.config.json`, if no user designer config file is provided, `--fasta` (mandatory parameter), `--dir` and `--primer3_params` (both optional) will have to be passed as command-line arguments.
+Note that, as no command line arguments are specified in `config/default_designer.config.json`,
+if no user designer config file is provided, `--fasta` (mandatory parameter), `--dir` and `--primer3_params`
+(both optional) will have to be passed as command-line arguments.

 ```
 {